gvwilson/thirdbit/src/fiction/iffy/1/index.md

 Two snack bars and several mouthfuls of lukewarm water later, they reached the nearest of the enormous machines.
-Edson put a reverent hand on its tread.
+Benício put a reverent hand on its tread.

 they reached an outcropping of rock too regular to be natural.
-Edson ran his hands over the pipe shafts drilled into its laser-cut top.
+Benício ran his hands over the pipe shafts drilled into its laser-cut top.
 "Old weather station?" he hazarded.
 "Looks like it was salvaged a long time gone."